Last Updated on May 9, 2023 by Prakash Kolli

 Millionaire Interview 16 – Millionaire Before 50

-Millionaire interview 16 is with the author of the Millionaire Before 50 blog.
+Our millionaire interview 16 is with the author of the Millionaire Before 50 blog.
 He is originally from the Philippines, but now lives north of Philadelphia, PA.
-He is 50 years old and married to nurse with two kids.
+This blogger is 50 years old and married to nurse with two kids.
 He has a Bachelors degree in Computer Engineering and has worked as a software engineer in the finance industry for 25+ years.
-He reached the $1 million mark in 2016 around age 45.
+Millionaire Before 50 reached the $1 million mark in 2016 around age 45.
 His current net worth is approximately $2.4 million.
 Now let’s take a look at Millionaire Interview 16.

 - Tell us a little bit about yourself.